 The Fall of Lucifer

-The traditional Christian understanding of evil begins with an event referred to as the fall of Lucifer which is understood to have occurred before Creation. , This understanding draws on an interpretation of texts found in Ezekiel 28 and Isaiah 14.
-In Ezekiel 28 we find a prophecy directed at the king of Tyre, which many interpreters think is comparing him to an angel who rebelled against God in heaven and was cast down to earth as punishment:
+The traditional Christian understanding of evil begins with an event known as the fall of Lucifer, understood to have occurred before Creation.
+This understanding draws on an interpretation of texts including Ezekiel 28 and Isaiah 14.
+In Ezekiel 28 we find a prophecy directed at the king of Tyre, comparing him to an angel who rebelled against God in heaven and was cast down to earth as punishment:

 You were the seal of perfection, full of wisdom and perfect in beauty.
 You were in Eden, the garden of God; every precious stone adorned you: carnelian, chrysolite and emerald, topaz, onyx and jasper, lapis lazuli, turquoise and beryl.
 Your settings and mountings were made of gold; on the day you were created they were prepared.
 You were anointed as a guardian cherub, for so I ordained you.
 You were on the holy mount of God; you walked among the fiery stones.
 You were blameless in your ways from the day you were created till wickedness was found in you.
 Through your widespread trade you were filled with violence, and you sinned.
 So I drove you in disgrace from the mount of God, and I expelled you, guardian cherub, from among the fiery stones.
 Your heart became proud on account of your beauty, and you corrupted your wisdom because of your splendor.
 So I threw you to the earth; I made a spectacle of you before kings.
 (Ezekiel 28: 12-17, NIV)